Eric Sorscher, M.D.

 Recruited: 2015

-Cystic fibrosis is a hereditary disorder caused by malfunctions in a protein called the "cystic fibrosis transmembrane conductance regulator," or CFTR.
-Normally, CFTR is a chain of approximately 1,500 amino acids creating a channel across the cell membrane.
-This channel transports ions from inside to outside the cells of major organs; the salt movement draws moisture and brings other effects, which wash away mucus and expel impurities like bacteria.
+Cystic fibrosis is a hereditary disorder caused by malfunctions in a protein called CFTR (cystic fibrosis transmembrane conductance regulator).
+CFTR is a chain of approximately 1,500 amino acids that collectively provide a channel or pathway across the cell membrane.
+This channel transports ions from inside to outside the cells of major organs – a kind of “salt movement” that draws moisture and brings other effects.
+Mucus is washed away, and impurities like bacteria are expelled.

-But in a cystic fibrosis patient, the CFTR channel is improperly constructed.
-Ions and moisture cannot travel across the cell membrane, so bacteria-laden mucus continues to build up around cells, eventually clogging a patient's lungs and digestive organs.
-This leads to symptoms such as chronic cough, trouble breathing, malnutrition, frequent lung infections and eventually, respiratory failure.
+This process malfunctions in multiple organs – including the lungs – among people with cystic fibrosis.
+That’s because the CFTR channel is improperly constructed; thus, ions and moisture can’t travel across the cell membrane.
+The breakdown means that bacteria-laden mucus continues to build up in the airways, eventually clogging a patient's lungs and nasal passages.
+This leads to symptoms such as chronic cough, trouble breathing, frequent airway infections — and in severe cases, death from respiratory failure.
+A similar process involving mucus accumulation occurs in digestive and other tissues.

 Research